hunyadi/md2conf/README.md

 - GitLab/GitHub-specific metadata
 - Content relevant only for developers with repository access

 Multiple exclusion blocks can be used in the same document.
-The markers are case-insensitive and whitespace-tolerant.

 ### Labels